-On November 2, 2015, the IRS announced the maximum tax credit for 2016.
-Prospective adoptive parents can find information about the Federal Adoption Tax Credit at the IRS website.
+The IRS announced the maximum tax credit for 2017.
+Prospective adoptive parents can find information about the Federal Adoption Tax Credit on the IRS website.
 Basically, this provision allows adopting parents to take a tax credit for “qualified expenses” to adopt a child.
 “Qualified adoption expenses” are reasonable and necessary adoption fees, court costs and attorney fees, traveling expenses (including meals and lodging), and other expenses directly related to the adoption.
 A tax credit is different from a tax deduction; it is better.
 A credit is an amount that is subtracted from the adopting parents’ tax liability.
-The maximum available tax credit for 2016 is $13,460.00.
+The maximum available tax credit for 2017 is $13,570 which is slightly more than 2016’s $13,460.00.

 The precise amount of the tax credit depends on the expenses incurred and the amount of taxes owed by the adopting parents.
 For example, if the adopting parents spent $10,000.00 in recoverable adoption costs but owe only $7,000.00 in federal taxes, they can take a tax credit for only $7,000.00 in the first year following the adoption.
 But they may carry forward the unused credit for five tax years or until it is used, whichever comes first.
 In a different scenario, if the adopting parents owe $30,000.00 in federal taxes in one year and pay $10,000.00 in recoverable adoption costs that same year, they can claim the full $10,000.00 tax credit, thus reducing their tax liability to $20,000.00.